The MyWraps2 function uses a MyWraps link to pull a filtered list of instances into a Wrap instance.

 =MyWrap2(M14, test_unit, colsep, E3)

 MyWraps2 is a top-level function and cannot be nested inside another function like IF.
-If you want to make the function call only if a certain condition is True, you can place the IF statement around the MyWraps link:
+If you want to make the function call only if a certain condition is True, you can place an IF statement around the link, and return an empty link to deactivate the function:

 When a MyWrap report only provides historical information, e.g. as a dashboard, you should always consider appending &Options.openmode=fast to the MyWrap link.
 This greatly increases performance.
-Read more under Results above.
+Read more about openmode=fast above.

 Specify the character that should be used to separate the column values, the fields from each Wrap instance, in the result returned by the function.
 You can designate the column separator as a static string, e.g. “,”, or as a cell reference, e.g. C4.
 Changing the value in C4 during execution will not refresh the instances returned by the MyWraps link.